lowlypalace/gsoc-2022/index.md

 Let's try to break it down further.
 Again, we'll need a way to benchmark the approaches and compare them against each other.
 What if we ask ourselves a simpler question: *now that we have label errors, what if we remove the examples that are the noisiest (i.e., have little or no meaningful data) and attempt to fix or relabel the less noisy examples.* As Cleanlab provides us with quality scores for each example, we can try to prune the labels with the lowest quality scores and relabel the rest.
 Assumably, after training a model on clean data, we should be able to get the updated predictions for each label, which we can use to relabel the less noisy labels.

 As a next step, we try to set a threshold that would tell us the ratio of examples we will remove to the examples we will relabel.
-With a threshold of 10%, we will prune the first top 10% labels with the lowest quality and relabel the rest of the examples.
+For example, with a threshold of **10%**, we will prune the first top **10%** examples with the lowest label quality and relabel the rest of the examples.
 We can then see how the accuracy across various noise levels compares.
-Here, we tried to experiment with different threshold values for pruning and relabelling the images (remove 70% of the images with the lowest label quality but leave and relabel the rest).
-We started with a threshold of 0% (e.g., relabel all labels to the guessed labels) and then gradually increased the threshold value with a 10% step until we reached 100% prune level (remove all samples found to be erroneous).
+Here, we tried to experiment with different threshold values for pruning and relabelling the images.
+We started with a threshold of **0%** (e.g., relabel all labels to the guessed labels) and then gradually increased the threshold value with a **10%** step until we reached **100%** prune level (remove all samples found to be erroneous).

 ![enter image description here](https://github.com/lowlypalace/gsoc-2022/raw/main/accuracy_threshold_plot.png)